 Independent research carried out in 2005 by De Montfort University proved conclusively that rooflights save energy.
 A well designed building with a good spread of natural light will benefit from passive solar gain and a reduced requirement for artificial light.
 The combination of these factors means that including rooflights can offer a dramatic reduction in a building's total energy consumption and the emissions of CO2 associated with this energy use.
+These conclusions are reflected in SBEM.
 A naturally lit interior will save money, provide a more pleasant environment people want to spend time in and contribute to the government's target to reduce emissions of CO2.